-- The environmental impact upon the Koonung Creek could be truly minimised, especially negating the need to barrel the creek. - The human and wildlife community will benefit from the retention of mature vegetation that will continue to thrive.
+The environmental impact upon the Koonung Creek could be truly minimised, especially negating the need to barrel the

+The human and wildlife community will benefit from the retention of mature vegetation that will continue to thrive.
-Example of narrower Eastern Freeway

-footprint (top) compared to Reference

-Design (bottom)

-- Negative impacts to the outlook of adjacent residents would be minimised by not installing new unsightly noise walls within metres of their back fences. - There will be fewer surface water attenuation requirements. - The negative experience for pedestrians and cyclists during construction and operation would be lessened. - Reduced visual, noise and air amenity impacts to residents and users of adjacent sporting and open space facilities.
+Negative impacts to the outlook of adjacent residents would be minimised by not installing new noise walls within metres

+There will be fewer surface water attenuation requirements.

+The impacts of construction and operation on for pedestrians

+Reduced visual, noise and air amenity impacts to residents and users of adjacent sporting and open space facilities.